 - 1 part Gin

-- Ice and Fresh Orange
+- Ice and fresh orange

 The word “vermouth” comes from the German word for wormwood, a plant with powerful medicinal qualities that has been ingested for centuries to treat varying ailments however it’s true claim to fame is an aperitif (another stimulant to digestion).
-HOWEVER, as you can imagine, medical journal’s are less inclined to dive into the medicinal properties of alcohol and as such, there isn’t much science (if any) to prove these claims.
+Whether or not the medicinal properties of Wormwood translate to Sweet Vermouth has yet to be disclosed.

-It got me thinking, is it that all alcohol is bad or is it that when we consume it in excess, we create a number of problems?
-Yes, it all still has to be detoxified by the liver, but when consumed sparingly, in a relaxed and present state, could alcohol have it’s place as an aperitif or is it complete fiction?
+It got me thinking, is alcohol all that bad or does it only become a problem when we consume it in excess?
+Yes, it still has to be detoxified by the liver, but when consumed sparingly, in a relaxed and present state, could alcohol have it’s place as an aperitif or is it complete fiction?
 A lot of questions raised, and not a lot of answers, but a topic for discussion nonetheless.